awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 ![Domain Model](domain-model.png)

 There are two ways to access the e-store.
 Using a username, the system authenticates each user as either a customer or an admin.
 Customers on the e-store can view a list of products and add or remove them from their shopping cart, from which they can later checkout from.
-Customers can also leave written reviews for monkeys that they have previously rented.
+Customers can then return monkeys that they are currently renting, and are prompted to leave a review for other users to see.
 Unlike customers, the owner, authenticated as admin, can manage the e-store's inventory, which contains all of the products in the e-store.
 The owner can manage the e-store by adding, removing, or updating the specific details of monkeys in the inventory.

 ## Architecture and Design